uob-mu3e/daq_wiki/February 4, 2021 - Integration run preparation.md

 In what state is the hardware (development?), who will bring what to PSI

 ### DAQ
+* Are we confident in the FEB?
+Produce 12 more?
 * Optical fibres: Long fibres in place at PSI, Mainz will bring fanout crates and cables for both ends
 * Clock box: Mainz will bring the UCL box
 * Mainz will bring the monster PC (one switching board)